aussiekom/DS-Projects/Anomaly-Detection/Time-Series-Anomaly-Detection/README.md

 * First, a **robust Z-score** that uses the mean absolute deviation (MAD).
 This works well when the data is normally distributed and if the MAD is not 0.

-* Then, **isolation forest**, which a machine learning algorithm that determines how many times a dataset has to be partitioned in order to isolate a single point.
+* Second, **isolation forest**, which a machine learning algorithm that determines how many times a dataset has to be partitioned in order to isolate a single point.
 If few partitions are necessary, then the point is an outlier.
 If many partitions are required, then the point is likely an inlier.

 * Finally, **local outlier factor (LOF) method**, which is an unsupervised learning method that compares the local density of a point to that of its neighbours.
 Basically, if the density of a point is small compared to its neighbours, it means it is an isolated point, and likely an outlier.